-A new Save as You Earn ("SAYE") share option scheme was introduced in 2019.
-A charge of £68,727 (2019: £23,115) has been reflected in the consolidated statement of comprehensive income, with the corresponding entry recognised within the share option reserve.
+A new Save as You Earn ("SAYE") share option scheme and a new Long-Term Incentive Plan ("LTIP") were introduced in 2021.
+A charge of £110,341 (2020: £68,727) has been reflected in the consolidated statement of comprehensive income, with the corresponding entry recognised within the share option reserve.